A unit that provides contact between the gas and the amine solvent so that H2S and CO2 can be transferred from the gas to the liquid phase.

 Fracture caused by excessive mud weight.

-The volume or percentage of total porosity not connected to the permeable pore system.
+The percentage of the porosity that is not connected to the permeable pore system.

-Compounds with the same molecular formula but different molecular structure and different properties.
+Molecules with the same molecular formula but a different molecular structure.

-A sedimentary rock composed primarily of calcium carbonate such as calcite and aragonite that precipitates from water or a biological sedimentary rock composed of fragments of marine organisms.
+A chemical sedimentary rock that is composed of calcium carbonate (minerals calcite and aragonite) that precipitate from water in a lake or an ocean, or a biological sedimentary rock composed of skeletal fragments of marine organisms, or the obvious presence of fossil fragments.
 Limestones are usually deposited in warm shallow marine environments.

-Complex process in which newly deposited sediments are compacted under pressure and converted into solid rock.
+The process in which rocks become compacted under pressure to become solid rock.